dmarti/PUFFIN/README.md

 in advertising exposure.
-Browser-based ad auctions are an opportunity for users to choose to receive interest-group advertising selectively, in order to incentivize increasing investments in content.
+Browser-based ad auctions are an opportunity for users to choose to receive interest-group advertising selectively, in order to incentivize increasing investments in the ad-supported content they want.

 # Proposal